 Along with growing demand in the entire sector, India’s Technical Textile Industry is expected to expand by 20 % annually within the next five years to reach US$ 30 billion.
 The rapid growth is a result of the increasing awareness about superior functionality of technical textiles and the rising demand for quality which led to higher consumption and growing exports.
 Furthermore, investments in industry sectors such as automotive, healthcare, infrastructure, oil and petroleum among others drove the consumption as well.
 So today, the growing sectors within the Technical Textile Industry are mainly the medical, protective, agricultural textiles as well as geotextiles due to a rising demand.

 The Indian Government encourages the development in order to tap the growth opportunity of the Technical Textile Industry in the country by implementing in fact four schemes:

 - The scheme for strengthening of database and standards for technical textiles

-- The scheme for usage of agro-textiles in north-eastern region
+- The scheme for the usage of agro-textiles in the north-eastern region

 - The restructured technology upgradation fund scheme

-To read the latest news on Textile in India click Textile Newsletter
+To read the latest news on Textile Industry in India click Textile Newsletter